 Washington Statistical Society on Meetup Washington Statistical Society on LinkedIn

-The Washington Statistical Society 2023–2024 Mentoring Program
+The Washington Statistical Society Mentoring Program

-By meeting others in our profession, we can quickly learn the ropes, advance our careers, and contribute to the statistical profession.
-To facilitate engagement and to encourage the transfer of valuable experience between WSS/GSS/FDASA members, the WSS started a mentoring program in 2015.
-(The program is also open to nonmembers, but they would eventually become WSS members through this program.)
-Membership offers many benefits beyond participating in the mentoring program.
-Matching mentors and mentees offers a great opportunity for mentees to develop as statisticians, mentors to give back to newer members of our profession, and for everyone to stay connected to the WSS.
+Meeting others in our profession can help us quickly learn the ropes, advance our careers, and contribute to the statistical profession.
+To facilitate engagement and to encourage the transfer of valuable experience among the members of the Washington Statistical Society (WSS) and the Government Statistical Section (GSS) of the American Statistical Association, the WSS and GSS teamed up to bring our members this joint mentoring program.
+(The program is also open to nonmembers, but they will need to join WSS or GSS).
+Matching mentors and mentees offers a great opportunity for mentees to develop as statisticians, mentors to “give back” to newer members of our profession, and for everyone to stay connected to the WSS and GSS.

-What are the benefits of a mentoring program?
+What are the benefits of joining the program?

-For mentors: (1) a connection with skills and perspectives of recently trained professionals, (2) development and enhancement of communication and leadership skills, and (3) satisfaction of passing on skills and knowledge that can enhance the career and personal growth of the mentee and contribute to the maturity of the profession.
-The program may answer important questions including: How do you identify and introduce opportunity to others?
+For mentors: (1) A connection with skills and perspectives of recently trained professionals, (2) development and enhancement of communication and leadership skills, and (3) satisfaction of passing on skills and knowledge that can enhance the career and personal growth of the mentee and contribute to the maturity of the profession.
+The program may answer important questions including: How do you identify and introduce opportunities to others?
 How do you describe your own experiences to others to encourage them to take more strategic risks?
 How do you teach others to network effectively?
 Mentors usually get more from their relationships by learning something along the way about the new challenges of their mentees.

 For mentees: 1) a role model, but more accurately a sounding board, for questions about methods of analysis and communication of results, 2) a source of perspective, encouragement, and motivation leading to greater self-confidence and esteem.
 Help in establishing professional development plans, career goals and acceleration of their achievement; and 3) a source of professional/social contacts with other applied statisticians in the field - "plugs you into the power network".
 The mentoring program may answer important questions including: How do you create opportunities for yourself?
 How do you promote yourself?
 How do you network with others?
 How did you get to where you want to be?